angoca/db2-index/Main-sources.md

 * Philip Carrington - Dangerous DBA (Blog about technical stuff). http://www.dangerousdba.com/
   * All articles related to Db2 (Between 201211 to 201306)
   * Older article should be indexed.
+* Shiji Pan - With Data (Blog related to a data software). https://www.withdata.com/blog/
+  * All articles related to Db2 (Between 2013 to 201805)
 * Ian Bjorhovde - Create Database podcast (Podcast about DB2 persons 🔉 ). http://createdatabase.fm
   * All podcast (Between 2016 and 2017 - Complete).
 * Fred Sobotka and Ian Bjorhovde - The Whole Package Cache (Podcasts about DB2 world 🎤 ). http://www.pkgcache.com/